 MATHEMATICS Sixth Grade Math Module 1 starts with scholars investigating concepts of ratio and rate.
 The challenge is reasoning with real-world ratio problems by using mathematical models, such as tape diagrams and double number line diagrams.
 Module 2 is the study of division of fractions, decimals, and whole numbers.
 Module 3 is the study of rational numbers.
 Module 4 is the study of expressions and equations.
 Textbook: Saxon Math 6 Course 1 Middle Math We start the year off with a unit on operations with fractions.
 This includes being able to add/subtract rational numbers, multiply rational numbers, and finally divide rational numbers by using mathematical models such as tape diagrams and number lines.
 We transition to proportions, where scholars learn how to use indirect measurement to measure distances that are difficult to measure.
 Within proportions, they learn scaling and use their knowledge of ratios and rates to help them.
 In the second half of the year, we go in depth studying multi-step equations/inequalities and start to graph functions.
 We end the year with geometry concepts, such as area of circles, constructing perpendicular bisectors, and the use of the Pythagorean Theorem.
-Textbook: Saxon Math 7 Course 2 Pre-Algebra We start the year off with units on Rational Numbers and Equations.
+Textbook: Saxon Math 7 Course 2 Pre-Algebra The academic year starts with units on Rational Numbers and Equations.
 The end of the unit on multi-step equations and inequalities is fundamental for Algebra1.
-We then transition smoothly into linear and nonlinear functions; writing equations, making tables, and creating graphs are key models to be successful.
-Towards the second half of the year, we study geometry concepts, such as constructing angles/lines, congruency, and constructing congruent and similar polygons.
-We end the year with Data Science.
+Curriculum then transitions smoothly into linear and nonlinear functions; writing equations, making tables, and creating graphs, which are key models to be successful.
+Towards the second half of the year, students study geometry concepts, such as constructing angles/lines, congruency, and constructing congruent and similar polygons.
+Students end the year with Data Science.
 Textbook: Saxon Math 8 Course 3

 Algebra 1 This course covers the topics typically covered in year one of high school algebra: Tools of algebra, solving equations, graphs and functions, linear equations and their graphs, systems of equations, exponents and exponential functions, polynomials and factoring, quadratic equations and functions, radical expressions and radical functions, data analysis and probability.
-Calculators are not used in this class.
 This class serves as the foundation for Geometry, Algebra 2, and calculus-related courses.
-It has many real-life applications such as problem solving, managing finances, running a business, engineering, and analyzing data and statistics.
-Textbook: Saxon Algebra I Geometry Geometry is a course where the students will learn the concepts and applications of geometry, some beginning trigonometry, and geometric proofs.
+Calculators are used in this class, and it is required that students have a TI-84 Plus CE calculator.
+Prerequisites: None Length: Yearlong (1 Credit) Textbook: Saxon Algebra I Geometry Geometry is a course where the students will learn the concepts and applications of geometry, some beginning trigonometry, and geometric proofs.
 Students will be required to demonstrate knowledge of these skills and their application within and without the field of mathematics.
 Algebra 1 will also be reviewed within the course; however, students are expected to have already taken Algebra 1 and have all the basic knowledge of Algebra 1 before entering this course.
-Prerequisite: C (73%) or above in Algebra 1.
-Textbook: Saxon Geometry Advanced Algebra Algebra 2 is a course where the students will build on algebraic and geometric concepts.
-Students will be required to demonstrate knowledge of these skills and their application within and without the field of mathematics.
-As this course is intended to build upon Algebraic and Geometric concepts Algebra 1 and Geometry will also be reviewed within the lessons; students are expected to have already taken these courses and have all the basic knowledge of them before entering this course.
-Prerequisite: C (73%) or above in Geometry.
-Textbook: Saxon Algebra 2
+Calculators are used in this class, and it is required that students will have a TI-84 Plus CE calculator.
+Prerequisites: C (70%) or above in Algebra 1.
+Length: Yearlong (1 Credit) Textbook: Saxon Geometry Advanced Algebra Advanced Algebra is a course where the students will build upon algebraic and geometric concepts.
+Students will be required to demonstrate knowledge of these skills and their applications.
+Algebra 1 and Geometry will also be reviewed within the lessons; students are expected to have already taken these courses and have all the basic knowledge of them before entering this course.
+This course is a college preparation class preparing students for Precalculus.
+Most Precalculus topics are introduced.
+A TI-84 CE Plus calculator is required for this class.
+Prerequisites: C (70%) or above in Algebra 1 and in Geometry Length: Yearlong (1 Credit) Textbook: Saxon Algebra 2